 Here it must also be said that the thought that the eternal fire will stop, that it is a temporary thing, was considered by the Church Fathers to be especially harmful to the soul.
 This thought was considered especially diabolical.
 Because it relaxes people.
 You understand yourselves, right, why?
 "I won't get it now, well, I'll suffer, and then it will end" - this thought deprives a person of the possibility of eternal choice.

 There were very many arguments on this topic, but the main arguments boil down precisely to the question of "morality", i.e., it was asserted: "To punish a person is 'morally' contrary to God's love.
 It is contrary to God's love to punish eternally for a temporary crime.
 Etc." We've discussed this, right?
 The first argument, we analyzed it.
-It is not contrary to God's love, because love does not rejoice in unrighteousness, but rejoices with the truth (First Epistle of the Apostle Paul to the Corinthians: 13; 6).
+It is not contrary to God's love, because love does not rejoice in unrighteousness, but rejoices with the truth (1 Corinthians 13:6).
 Love, Truth, and Justice are one and the same.
 Love is the bond of perfection.
-Remember this is said? (editor's note: "Beyond all these things put on love, which is the perfect bond of unity."
-(Epistle of the Apostle Paul to the Colossians: 3; 14))
+Remember this is said? (editor's note: "But above all these things put on love, which is the bond of perfection" (Colossians 3:14)).

-Love is the fulfillment of the law - (Epistle to the Romans: 13; 10) (editor's note: "Love does no wrong to a neighbor; therefore love is the fulfillment of the law."
-(Epistle to the Romans: 13; 10)).
+Love is the fulfillment of the law - (Romans 13:10) (editor's note: "Love does no harm to a neighbor; therefore love is the fulfillment of the law" (Romans 13:10)).

 So, you see?
 Love and law are not at all opposite things.